-A provider or facility that treats an out-of-network patient for emergency services or an in-network patient for scheduled services will submit a claim to the enrollee's health plan.
+An out-of-network provider or facility that treats a patient for emergency services or cares for a patient at an in-network hospital for scheduled services will submit a claim to the patient’s health plan.

-Until July 1, 2023, or a later date set by the commissioner, the amount the health insurer pays the facility or provider must be a “commercially reasonable amount” based on the same services in a similar geographic area.
-If the health plan and the facility or provider cannot agree on the amount, either party can start the arbitration process.
-The state will move to the federal dispute resolution process set by the federal No Surprises Act (www.cms.gov) after Jan.
-1, 2024.
-After that date or at a date set by the insurance commissioner, any dispute must follow the process outlined in the federal No Surprises Act (www.cms.gov)
+The amount the health insurer pays the out-of-network facility or provider must be a “commercially reasonable amount” based on the same services in a similar geographic area.
+If the health plan and the facility or provider cannot agree on the amount, either party can start arbitration.

-The law also requires health insurers to have a way to inform a provider or facility (www.onehealthport.com) if its enrollees are subject to the Balance Billing Protection Act.
-This process can take place when determining an enrollee's coverage eligibility.
+The law also requires health insurers to have a way to let an out-of-network provider or facility know whether the health care service(s) they provided are subject to the Balance Billing Protection Act.
+Health insurers must also let providers and facilities know who to send an arbitration request to.

 How arbitration works